-The long-awaited Euros are here for the summer and it’s time to hit up the pubs and enjoy the rowdy atmosphere once again.
+The long-awaited rugby is here for the season and it’s time to hit up the pubs and enjoy the rowdy atmosphere once again.
 It has been a while!
-With the sun shining and newfound freedom, things are getting booked up ASAP, however, we’re here to lend a hand in planning your football outings.
-Check out our round-up of the best places to watch the Euros in Liverpool which are taking place over the months of June and July.
+With the excitement building up, things are getting booked up ASAP, however, we’re here to lend a hand in planning your football outings.
+Check out our round-up of the best places to watch the Six Nations in Liverpool which are taking place over February and March.

 1. Boom: Battle Bar

-One of the latest bars to open in Liverpool, Boom: Battle Bar in St Johns Shopping Centre is certainly not missing out on the footy fun.
-With three huge screens, beer on tap and food such as burgers, wings and hot dogs from Icon, it’s the place to be for the coverage of the Euros.
+Boom: Battle Bar in St Johns Shopping Centre is certainly not missing out on the sport’s fun.
+With three huge screens, beer on tap and food such as burgers, wings and hot dogs from Icon, it’s the place to be for the coverage of all major live sports.
 And even if the score may not be what you’re looking for, you can always get stuck into a good game of beer pong, crazy golf, darts, pool or shuffleboard, or even blow off some steam with axe-throwing (but do take care!).
 You can either book your table to watch the footy via their website or by sending them a DM on Instagram.

 Boom: Battle Bar, 101-110 St Georges Way, L1 1LU